 First Families of Ohio

-Huguenot Society, Founders of Manakin Colony of Virginia
+Huguenot Society of the Founders of Manakin in the Colony of Virginia

-National Society Children of American Colonists - Senior Advisor
+National Society Children of the American Colonists (Senior Advisor)

 National Society Children of the American Revolution (Senior National Vice President General, and the 1st CAR/SAR Gold Appreciation Medal Recipient)

-National Society Sons & Daughters of Antebellum Planters
+National Society Sons and Daughters of Antebellum Planters 1607-1861

 Plantagenet Society